 To get someone on the PUNS list, a date for a PUNS interview needs to be arranged with the local Independent Service Coordination Agency (ISC).
-The ISC is the "doorway" to getting on the PUNS and to DD Waiver services.
+The ISC is the "gateway" to getting on the PUNS and to DD Waiver services.
 Questions about the individual and his/her needs are part of the PUNS enrollment process.

 The PUNS list is a waiting list for Medicaid waiver funding to pay for services, provided through the IL DHS Division of Developmental Disabilities (DDD).

 Don't forget to update the PUNS form every year.
-Only those who have completed the PUNS - and keep it updated - have a chance to be "selected" to receive services.
+Only those who have completed the PUNS and are in the Seeking Service Category - and keep it updated - have a chance to be "selected" to receive services.
 Watch the U.S. Mail for a letter alerting the consumer that a PUNS annual update is due.
 If the consumer does not get a letter, call the ISC to schedule an update appointment.